taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 The sun is now at its zenith.
 The air sizzles with heat, but Asoka and Iri are now in much denser tree cover.
 The re-growing forest here is dominated by [slower-growing pioneer species](https://e-reports-ext.llnl.gov/pdf/366224.pdf), including medicinal trees such as [*Vismia baccifera*](https://en.wikipedia.org/wiki/Vismia_baccifera).

-Iri: *"Soka, I think you're running low on power..."
+Asoka trudges into a dense grove, clearly at the end of their strength.

+Iri: *"Soka, maybe you should rest a bit..."

 On Asoka's face veil, outside temperature reads 48 deg celsius, and the temperature inside their outfit now reads 27 deg celsius.
+A power guage icon flashes a gentle warning -- the outfit's power is low.
 Asoka's eyes are heavy-lidded, and underneath, dark circles are quite visible.

 Asoka: *"Where are we now?"*